webix-hub/docs/data/datatree/checkboxes.md

-Checkboxes in the tree
+Checkboxes in Tree
 ==================================
-In this chapter we will talk about checkboxes in tree nodes: how to add, customize them or provide the 3-state behaviour.
+In this chapter we will talk about checkboxes in tree nodes: how to add, customize them or provide the 3-state behavior.

 Adding checkboxes to nodes
 -----------------------------